-This means if I make Automatic trades using Pearler’s ‘AutoInvest’ feature that it will be immediately linked to my ShareSight portfolio, alongside any other trades I have made from other share trading platforms.
+This means if I make Automatic trades using Pearler’s ‘AutoInvest’ feature that it will be immediately linked to my ShareSight portfolio, alongside any other trades I have made from other brokerage platforms.

 The linking process worked well, but it looked a little glitch-y from the Pearler user log in side (as if it had not been linked even though it was) – I reported the issue to the Pearler team and they got into fixing it that same day.